-Remuneration, Appointment and Related Party Transaction Committee remuneration and incentive programs to be offered to the management and the Directors of the Company.
+Members of the Remuneration, Appointment and Related Party Transaction Committee ("Remuneration Committee") are Mr. Guy Wallier (Chairman), Mr. Robert Coucke and Mr. Jean-François Ott.
+The Remuneration Committee presents proposals to the Board of Directors about remuneration and incentive programs to be offered to the management and the Directors of the Company.
 Remuneration Committee also deals with related parties transactions.
 Since the appointment of the current Remuneration Committee, there have been two meetings in 2009 and one meeting in 2010.